Student Health Services

 - Any full-time student enrolling with Molloy College in the spring semester will be charged a present rate of $570 for the balance of the policy year.
 Premiums are subject to change.

-All other part-time students taking and maintaining at least 6 credits are eligible to enroll in the Student Accident and Sickness Insurance Plan on their own.
-Please refer to the Allen J. Flood Companies Inc. website for instructions by clicking here.
-The present rates are: $880. per year, or $570. for the spring semester.
+- All other part-time students taking and maintaining at least 6 credits are eligible to enroll in the Student Accident and Sickness Insurance Plan on their own.
+Please refer to the Philadelphia Insurance Companies website for instructions.
+The present rates are: $880 per year, or $570 for the spring semester.

 The health insurance I presently have, (through parents/spouse's plan/self) is ending.
 Can I enroll in the college health insurance plan?